 Many of us use attics for spending some time in solitude with our thoughts.
-Equally true is that attics often have towering windows that invite maximum sunlight.
-Anybody with a pulse will agree that solitude and direct sunlight are like oil and water; a dim-lit setting would be more appropriate.
-Instead of covering the windows with blinds, using frosted glass will do a better job of keeping excess sunlight at bay.
+Equally valid is that attics often have towering windows that invite maximum sunlight.
+Anybody with a pulse will agree that privacy and direct sunlight are like oil and water; a dim-lit setting would be more appropriate.
+Instead of covering the windows with blinds, using frosted glass will better keep excess sunlight at bay.

 3. Home Libraries

-At a work space, workers need to focus and require a balance between collaboration and privacy.
+In a workspace, workers need to focus and require a balance between collaboration and privacy.
 With frosted glass partitions, office spaces can give each individual the right environment for productivity.
-Frosted glass partitions can be placed between different areas such that employees don’t feel claustrophobic, or they can be used to create meeting rooms and cabins that look inviting but offer privacy.
-Perhaps the biggest benefit of using frosted glass in workplaces is that it lets in just enough natural light, contributing to the increased productivity of employees who feel refreshed throughout the day.
+Frosted glass partitions can be placed between different areas such that employees don’t feel claustrophobic, or you can use them to create meeting rooms and cabins that look inviting but offer privacy.
+Perhaps the most significant benefit of using frosted glass in workplaces is that it lets in just enough natural light, contributing to the increased productivity of employees who feel refreshed throughout the day.